1991 Chevrolet Caprice Car Radio Wiring Guide

 Subwoofer Negative Wire (-) N/A

-This 1991 Chevrolet Caprice speaker size chart shows your speaker measurements and speaker locations.
-Use this chart to see what speaker fits in your 1991 Chevrolet Caprice.
+This 1991 Chevrolet Caprice speaker guide includes speaker sizes, speaker locations, and helpful info on speaker upgrades.
+Use this chart to find out what size speakers fit your 1991 Chevrolet Caprice.

 Front Tweeter Size N/A